RiceD2KLab/Smithsonian_fossil_Sp25/README.md

 - **Dr. Ingrid Romero**

 This repository hosts the code for an automated machine-learning model designed to detect and classify palynomorphs (fossil pollen, spores, and other organic-walled microorganisms) from high-resolution NDPI (NanoZoomer Digital Pathology Image) files.
+There are two contexts in which this repo can be used.
+- running the model on an unannotated region.
+In other words, running these models in a production like context
+- running the models over an annotated region for evaluation of models purposes.
+Unless otherwise mentioned, run all steps for both use cases.

 ## Repo Structure